camlee/power-meter/esp32-viewe/docs/ARCHITECTURE.md

 - **Wall-clock time:** optional metadata that can be attached or revised after NTP, a browser, or a peer supplies a trustworthy time anchor.

-This permits continuous ordered history when wall time is absent, represents outages as gaps, and later maps unsynchronized records into an honest time window without inventing a precise timestamp.
+This permits continuous ordered history when wall time is absent, distinguishes measured zero from partial/missing coverage, and later maps unsynchronized records into an honest time window without inventing a precise timestamp.

-The clock-independent API supports rolling and calendar buckets.
-Five rows are buffered in PSRAM and appended as one 160-byte write.
-Each boot begins a new `.open` session segment; a segment closes to `.bin` after 240 records (about four hours).
-Stale `.open` files remain readable after an abrupt reboot, with only incomplete trailing bytes ignored.
-A 200-measurement-file cap bounds directory and retention work; under normal six-file/day operation it holds about 33 days, while frequent reboots intentionally shorten that window.

-The small `/history/v3/time-anchors.bin` ledger retains at most one useful anchor per session and is loaded as a bounded in-memory table.
-The filename catalog is built once at boot and maintained incrementally as storage changes.
+Real and Demo are logical tenants of the same engine.
+ADC/UART route to Real;
+realtime simulation routes to Demo.
+The Settings -> History segmented control is a view filter only.
+Protected Demo fixture files use reserved session zero and fixed past time; they coexist with ordinary recorded Demo sessions without sliding or overlap.
+Seeding/versioning never touches Real.

+Five rows are buffered in PSRAM and appended as one 280-byte write.
+Segments close after 240 records (about four hours).
+Stale `.open` files retain complete rows and ignore a torn tail.
+Independent 200-file caps prevent Demo activity from evicting Real history.
+The bounded anchor ledger remains device-wide and keys normal entries by globally unique boot session; catalogs and queries always select one measurement dataset and seek directly to overlapping rows.
-Calendar queries resolve only candidate intervals and seek directly to overlapping 32-byte rows.
-See `HISTORY_STORAGE_V3.md` for the exact format, recovery, inference, and query rules.
+See `HISTORY_STORAGE_V1.md` for the candidate format, fixture, recovery, inference, retention, and reset rules.

 ### 4. Time service